meeech/github-shush/readme.md

 Usage
 -----

+`gem install github-shush`

-Run `shush init` - this will create the file `~/.github-shush-config.rb`.
+On first run, will create the file `~/.github-shush-config.rb`.
 You will need to go and edit that file.

 **`shush`** : will mark all notifications to as read